Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Group IIIA metals - p.
 O. = +3.

-4) In free atoms and simple substances p.
+4) For free atoms and simple substances p.
 O. = 0.

 5) Total s.
-O. all elements in the connection = 0.
+O. all elements in the compound = 0.

 2. Method of formation of names two-element (binary) compounds.